Author Guidelines

 Artificial Intelligence

-Phenomena Journal enables the use of Artificial Intelligence for proofreading and checking grammar.
-Authors are required to disclose their use of artificial intelligence or other assistive technologies for text revisions in their cover letter and/or in a designated section at the end of the manuscript.
+Phenomena Journal follows WAME recommendations, allowing the use of Artificial Intelligence for proofreading and grammar checking.
+Authors must disclose the use of artificial intelligence or any assistive technologies for text revisions in both the cover letter and a statement in a specific declaration at the end of the manuscript.

 References